SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/picture-in-picture/picture-in-picture.md

 ## Overview

+- Note: For step-by-step integration instructions have a look at the associated <doc:supporting-basic-picture-in-picture> tutorial.

 Pillarbox provides two modes of integration for Picture in Picture:

 - Basic integration, which enables Picture in Picture automatically when the application is sent to the background.